 “Sherrington’s Law of Reciprocal Innervation” showed that muscle inhibition is frequently found in injured, inflamed and painful tissues and that the resulting inhibition or weakness leads to reciprocal facilitation of its antagonist.
 But, it is also true that muscle hypertonicity due to stress or strain may reciprocally inhibit its antagonist.
 This is the reciprocity of Sherrington’s Law and the reason it is called Law of Reciprocal Innervation and not Law of Reciprocal Inhibition as many of us learned in school.
 So, what does this mean to you?

-The simple act of releasing tight agonist muscles as demonstrated in the video clip below, may result in increased strength in the inhibited antagonist, likely mediated via Sherrington’s 1907 Law of Reciprocal Innervation.
+The simple act of releasing tight agonist muscles as demonstrated in the video clip above, may result in increased strength in the inhibited antagonist, likely mediated via Sherrington’s 1907 Law of Reciprocal Innervation.

 Manual therapists often unknowingly correct aberrant postural patterns and relieve pain by applying Sherrington’s “innervation” principle.
 For example, techniques that open up constricted chest wall soft tissues also reciprocally strengthen the lower shoulder stabilizers.
 Likewise, lengthening hypertonic lats and subscapularis muscles reciprocally strengthen the posterior rotator cuff.